aloussase/gaya/README.md

 I wanted to make something that makes me feel pleasure every time I use it.
 I hope this way I can give pleasure to you too.

+### Motivation

+It all started when I was trying out [Typst](https://typst.app/).
+I was writing a document for a hackathon I was organizing and I wanted to try its scripting capabilities to solve the proposed exercises in the document itself.

+I could solve all graph processing problems and at the end I thought: "This is a very simple scripting language, and yet it was enough for solving these problems, surely I can write such a language myself".
+And here we are now.

 #### Features

-- _Blazingly Fast_ (for a tree-walk interpreter): Gaya implements a number of optimizations that make it faster than Python in some benchmarks.
+- _Blazingly Fast_ (for a tree-walk interpreter): Gaya implements a number of optimizations that make it go brrr.
 Some of these optimizations are:

   - NaN Boxing
   - Uses an efficient hash table for the environment
   - Hash keys are precomputed in AST nodes
   - Resolving identifiers statically

-  To see the results of some benchmarks, have a look [here](./docs/bench.md).

 - Elegance: The language is mostly based on expressions.
 Every expression that is not used needs to be explicitely discarded.
 This may be tedious at first, but you'll come to appreciate it.

-- Sequence protocol: You can build data processing or algorithmic pipelines using the functions and data structures conforming to the sequence protocol.
+- Sequence protocol: You can build data processing or algorithmic pipelines using the functions and data structures from the sequence protocol.
 The first snippet in this readme is an example of that.

 - Hack pipes: The language has Hack style pipes, which are pipes in which the result of the first expression can be piped into any arbitrary expression,